MustafaAwny/MachineLearningNanodegreeProjects/README.md

 You can also download all the notebooks without the solution throguh this link: https://github.com/udacity/machine-learning

-It is all written in Python 3
+They are all written in Python 3